whofferbert/midi-shutdown-server/README.md

 midi_shutdown_server.py

-A python script to create a midi device, and send control change messages out through it.
+A python script to create a midi device, and listen for control change messages to trigger shutdown.

 ```python
 import time